joakim/iota-uri-scheme/README.md

 ## Backward compatibility

-As this proposal is written, no known IOTA clients actively implement an `iota:` URI scheme.
+As this proposal is written, no known IOTA clients actively implement an `iota` URI scheme.

 ## Appendix